c-cores/dbcore/README.md

 # Linking

 Lets start with a basic program which will include the table header.
 Every header in this library is found in the `db` directory.
 Every structure and function are contained within the `core` namespace.
+This core requires use of the standard core as well.

 ```c++
 #include <db/table.h>